Connect with us

 “We also need to lower demands here,” Christie said.
 As president, he said, “we’re going to call this what it is.
 It is a disease like heart disease, diabetes, or any other disease like cancer that can be treated and should be treated.”

 North Dakota Gov. Doug Burgum and former Arkansas Gov. Asa Hutchinson did not qualify for this debate based on polling and fundraising thresholds set by the Republican National Committee.
-Former Vice President Mike Pence was also not on the stage, dropped out of the 2024 presidential race last week.
+Former Vice President Mike Pence was also not on the stage, having dropped out of the 2024 presidential race last week.

 ——————————